hainayanda/Draftsman/README.md

 * `var planningBehavior: CellPlanningBehavior { get }`
 * `func planningOption(on phase: CellLayoutingPhase) -> PlanningOption`

-The `layoutPhase` is the phase of the Cell, which is enumeration:
+The `layoutPhase` is the phase of the Cell, which is an enumeration:
 * **firstLoad** which indicated that the `Cell` is just created
 * **setNeedsLayout** which indicated that the `Cell` `setNeedsLayout()` is just called
 * **reused** which indicated that the `Cell` is being reused